nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can have multiple same tasks as tasks can be duplicated.
 </div>

-#### Adding a ToDo
+##### Adding a ToDo

 Adds a ***ToDo*** (A type of Task) to the Task List.

 Format: `task t/TITLE d/DESC`

-* A ToDo should always include a title and description and should not be left blank.
+* A ToDo Task should always include a title and description and should not be left blank.
 * Both title and description should not be left blank.

 Examples:
-* `task t/Prepare studio slides d/Topic Environment Model` adds a ToDo with title "Prepare studio slides" and description "Topic Environment Model" to the task list.
+* `task t/Prepare studio slides d/Topic Environment Model` adds a ToDo Task with title `Prepare studio slides` and description `Topic Environment Model` to the task list.
-* `task t/Collect robot d/At MakersLab` adds a ToDo with title "Collect robot" and description "MakersLab" to the task list.
+* `task t/Collect robot d/At MakersLab` adds a ToDo Task with title `Collect robot` and description `At MakersLab` to the task list.

 Expected outcome:<br>
 ![AddingToDo](images/AddingToDo.png)<br>
 After adding a ToDo task

-#### Adding a Deadline
+##### Adding a Deadline

 Adds a ***Deadline*** (A type of Task) to the Task List.

 Format: `task t/TITLE d/DESC by/YYYY-MM-DD`

-* A Deadline should always include a title, description and date and should not be left blank.
+* A Deadline Task should always include a title, description and date and should not be left blank.
+* The `by/` prefix **MUST** be present for the task to be a deadline.
 * Both title and description should not be left blank.
 * A date should strictly follow the format of YYYY-MM-DD.

-<div markdown="span" class="alert alert-primary">:bulb: **Invalid input:**
+<div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
+Valid dates are only dates you can find on a calendar.
 0000-00-00 is <strong>not</strong> considered a valid date.
 </div>

 Examples:
-* `task t/Prepare studio slides d/Topic Lists by/2020-12-12` adds a Deadline with title "Prepare studio slides", description "Topic Lists" and date 2020-12-12 to the task list.
+* `task t/Prepare studio slides d/Topic Lists by/2020-12-12` adds a Deadline Task with title `Prepare studio slides`, description `Topic Lists` and date `12 Dec 2020` to the task list.
-* `task t/Collect robot d/At MakersLab by/2019-09-10` adds a Deadline with title "Collect robot", description "At MakersLab" and date 2019-09-10 to the task list.
+* `task t/Collect robot d/At MakersLab by/2019-09-10` adds a Deadline Task with title `Collect robot`, description `At MakersLab` and date `10 Sep 2019` to the task list.

 Expected outcome: <br>
 ![AddingDeadline](images/AddingDeadline.png) <br>
 After adding a Deadline task

-#### Adding an Assignment
+##### Adding an Assignment

 Adds an ***Assignment*** (A type of Task) to the Task List.

-Format: `task t/TITLE d/DESCRIPTION addStu/STUDENT_1, STUDENT_2`
+Format: `task t/TITLE d/DESCRIPTION addStu/STUDENT_1, STUDENT_2 ...`

-* An Assignment task should always include a title, description that should not be left blank.
+* An Assignment Task should always include a title, description that should not be left blank.
-* The `addStu/` **MUST** be present for the task to be an assignment.
+* The `addStu/` prefix **MUST** be present for the task to be an assignment.
 * The number of students input is zero or more, and each student is separated by a `,` comma, thus student names should not contain commas.
 * Both title and description should not be left blank.

 Examples:
-* `task t/Assignment 1 d/Midterm addStu/Adam Tan, Wong Zhu Yi` adds an Assignment with title "Assignment 1", description "Midterm" and two students, to the task list.
+* `task t/Assignment 1 d/Midterm addStu/Adam Tan, Wong Zhu Yi` adds an Assignment Task with title `Assignment 1`, description `Midterm` and two students `Adam Tan`, `Wong Zhu Yi`, to the task list.
-* `task t/Mock PE d/Simulates actual PE addStu/Alvin, Simon, Theodore` adds an Assignment with title "Mock PE", description "Simulates actual PE" and three students, to the task list.
+* `task t/Mock PE d/Simulates actual PE addStu/Alvin, Simon, Theodore` adds an Assignment Task with title `Mock PE`, description `Simulates actual PE` and three students `Alvin`, `Simon`, `Theodore`, to the task list.

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
 Currently, we allow Assignment tasks to take in any student name, even if they do not exist in the Student list yet.
-However we will link the students to the Assignments in future versions of GREWZ such that only students in the Student list can be added.
+However, we will link the students to the Assignments in future versions of GREWZ such that only students in the Student list can be added.
 </div>

 Expected outcome: <br>
 ![AddingAssignment](images/AddingAssignment.png) <br>
 After adding an Assignment task

-### Editing Tasks : `edit-task`
+#### 3.2.2 Editing a Tasks : `edit-task`

 Edits an existing tasks in the task list.